Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 ### Block content

-A block content is the content between the line with the block marker and the line with the corresponding stop marker.
+The block content is the sequence of content lines of a block.

+### Content line

+Every content line begins with a marker.